microsoft/onnxruntime/docs/reference/operators/add-custom-op.md

   // create a session with the session_options ...
 }
 ```
-A "Compute" function is required for the struct to run as a custom op.
+A "Compute" member function is required for the struct to run as a custom op.

-For both cases, note:
+For both cases:

 - Inputs need to be declared as const references.
 - Outputs need to be declared as non-const references.